cablelabs/snaps-boot/doc/source/install/install.md

 Configuration node and all other host machines requires internet connectivity to download open source tools (python, Ansible etc.) and OpenStack services.
-User is required to set FTP, HTTP and HTTPs proxies on these machines if internet access is restricted by firewall.
+User is required to set FTP, HTTP, HTTPs and NG-CACHER  proxies on these machines if internet access is restricted by firewall.

 Configuration parameter defined in this section are explained below.